 If you would like to pay your citation but are unable to pay in full, the Court offers payment plans and alternatives to those who qualify.
 To request alternative payment arrangements, you must put your request in writing and email it to: firstname.lastname@example.org.
 Fax your request to or submit it via regular mail.
 You must include your name, mailing address, phone number, and citation number(s) for which you are requesting payment alternatives.

-You may appeal any parking citation within ten calendar days of issuance.
-We hold in-person parking hearings as part of our regular dockets on Tuesdays and Wednesdays.
-You must first request an appeal before appearing for an in-person parking hearing.
+You may contest any parking citation within ten calendar days of issuance.
+We hold in-person parking hearings as part of our regular dockets on Tuesdays at 10:00 AM and 2:00 PM.
+You must first request a hearing before appearing for an in-person parking hearing.

-An appeal may be requested the following ways:
+Contests may be requested in the following ways:

-- In Person: A request for appeal may be made in person at our office at any time during our regular business hours after the citation has been issued, but before the end of the tenth calendar day after issuance.
-Your citation will be set on a parking hearing docket and you will be given a date/time to return for your appeal.
+- In Person: Contesting may be made in person at our office at any time during our regular business hours after the citation has been issued, but before the end of the tenth calendar day after issuance.
+Your citation will be set on a parking hearing docket, and you will be given a date/time to return for your hearing.

-- In Writing: You may also appeal a parking citation in writing.
-The date of your request or postmark date must fall within the ten day appeal window.
-Appeals may be submitted via email, fax, or by regular mail.
-You may include any evidence or written statements for consideration.
-If the judge is unable to make a clear determination based on your written appeal, you may be summoned for an in-person hearing.
+- In Writing: You may also contest a parking citation in writing.
+The date of your request or postmark date must fall within the ten-day contest window.
+Contests may be submitted via email, fax, or by regular mail.
+You should include any evidence or written statements for consideration.
+Please include the following within request: the license plate, citation number, full name, mailing address, phone number, and photos.
+If the judge is unable to make a clear determination based on your written contest, you may be summoned for an in-person hearing.

-At any time when a parking citation is pending appeal, the citation will NOT accrue late charges.
-Once the appeal is closed, if there is a balance due the citation must be paid within fifteen calendar days otherwise a 50% penalty fee will be added to the amount of the citation.
+At any time when a parking citation is being contested, the citation will NOT accrue late charges.
+Once the case is closed, if there is a balance due the citation must be paid within fifteen calendar days otherwise a 50% penalty fee will be added to the amount of the citation.